 The best events for pop-up venues in London tend to be product launches and short-term restaurants, exhibitions, and experiences.
 Pop-ups tend to be short and memorable, so if you’re looking to introduce a new product to the market or test a new restaurant idea, a pop-up venue will be perfect.
 Some large fashion brands will organise pop-up shops to try their products with a new audience, to make a splash in the press with a fun event, or even to sell last season’s clothes at a discount.

 The most important part of finding the perfect venue hire for a pop-up event in London is whether you need footfall.
-If the success of your pop-up relies on people walking past and coming in, you’ll want to choose an area of London that has a lot of people (so Zone 1 is ideal, or high-streets in Zone 2+), and a specific venue that faces onto a busy street.
-If your event is ticketed or invite only you might want to choose a venue that is exactly opposite!
+If the success of your pop-up relies on people walking past and coming in, you’ll want to choose from within popular areas of the city (so Zone 1 is ideal, or high-streets in Zone 2+), and a specific venue that faces onto a busy street.
+You might want to choose shops to rent or a space that completely matches what you're looking for.

 If you’re planning to organise a pop-up event, the best preparation you can do is to go to some pop-ups and see what you like.
 Virtually every area of London hosts different kinds of pop-ups, from restaurants, to fashion, to charity events.
 It’s tempting to pick a central part of London and although the footfall is very high, if you’re organising a small event that will cater to local people, why not try the hub of a high residential area like Hackney or Shepherd’s Bush?